Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 ~~~~~~~~~

 Many first-time users begin by recording a script from their interactions
 with a website.
-When Sel-IDE is first opened the record button is ON by
+When Selenium-IDE is first opened the record button is ON by
 default.

 .. note::
     This can be set to OFF as a default with an available user extension.

+..
+Peter: Should "Recorder" be capitalized here?

 The Recorder will automatically insert commands into your script based on
 your mouse clicks.
 Typically, this will include: